Jakhongir0103/vlms-for-satellite-hack/README.md

 - How many storage tanks are there with diameter above 5m? *(count with constrating on size)*
 - How many planes are in the image? *(if non-existing object, is not counted)*
 - How many cars are there in the image? *(non-supported classes are responded by GPT-4o mini)*
+- How many cars are there that are not parked?

 ### Fields
 **Supported classes:**